actionsflow/actionsflow/docs/concepts.md

 }
 ```

-Then, Actionsflow will call the trigger's webhook handler to get the result items and generate a built workflow file.
+Then, Actionsflow will call the trigger's webhook handler to get the result items and generate a standard Github actions workflow file.

-Finally, Actionsflow will call [act](https://github.com/nektos/act) (a tool for running GitHub Actions locally) to run the jobs in the built workflow file.
+Finally, Actionsflow calls [act](https://github.com/nektos/act) (a tool for running GitHub Actions locally) on the generated workflow file, so that the jobs run.

 # What the Actionsflow workflow file includes